 The table below highlights the key features and performance characteristics of the most popular GPUs for Deep Learning.

-Scan 3XS offers a range of reliable, high performance server solutions, fully customisable to your needs.
+Scan is an NVIDIA Elite Solution Provider for Deep Learning and offers a range of reliable, high performance server solutions, fully customisable to your needs.